-If you crave creamy foods but don’t care or can’t eat dairy, these vegan substitutes for heavy cream will help.
+If you crave creamy foods but don’t care for or can’t eat dairy, these vegan substitutes for heavy cream will help.

 “Cashews are frequently used in dairy-free products because they provide a texture similar to dairy without tasting like a nut,” Shaw says.
 “Cashew cream can easily be made with cashews, water, and salt.”
 If you can’t eat nuts, pureed white beans work similarly.